tagtag

 Unfortunately, railroad workers are exposed to hazardous materials every day.
 Working with materials containing asbestos can send asbestos fibers into the air and end up being inhaled.
 These tiny fibers can become lodged in your organ tissues and develop into mesothelioma cancer.

-When you’re handling hazardous materials and working in unsafe environmental conditions, your employer should always provide you with the necessary equipment and protective gear.
+When handling hazardous materials and working in unsafe environmental conditions, your employer should always provide you with the necessary equipment and protective gear.
 Gloves, face shields, and coveralls can protect you from asbestos and other illness-causing carcinogens.

 Failing Switches and Signals

-Railroad switches and signals are two of the many safety mechanisms that are essential on train tracks.
+Railroad switches and signals are two of the many safety mechanisms essential on train tracks.
 These devices help prevent disastrous and often deadly collisions between trains and other vehicles.
 As a railroad employee, you rely on these systems to keep you safe while you are at work, and when a switch or signal fails at your worksite, you may face life-altering physical injuries.

 Moving Equipment Failures